stracquadaniolab/pygna/docs/preprocessing.rst

 -----------------------

 Along with the network and the geneset, some analyses require an additional large matrix to be passed as input.
-In particular, the analysis of shortest path and diffusion are evaluating a matrix of shape NxN (N being the number of nodes), since those are invariant to the geneset analysed, they must be evaluated and saved only once.
+In particular, the analysis of shortest path and diffusion are evaluating a matrix of shape :math:`NxN` (N being the number of nodes), since those are invariant to the geneset analysed, they must be evaluated and saved only once.

 Shortest Paths matrix
 +++++++++++++++++++++

-To evaluate the matrix of shortest paths we can use the following function:

-.. autofunction:: pygna.command.build_distance_matrix
+Build a shortest path distance matrix for a given network.
+Matrix can be saved as a .txt file or a .hdf5 one.

 .. code-block:: text